Are you thinking about liquidation?

 What are the types of company liquidation?

-A Members’ Voluntary Liquidation (MVL) is used to liquidate a solvent company.
-It is an option if your company is financially healthy but no longer needed, often due to a change in circumstances, such as retirement or returning to employment.
+A Members’ Voluntary Liquidation (MVL) is used to liquidate a solvent company that is financially healthy but no longer needed.

 • Closing the company through Companies House

-When a company is insolvent, meaning it cannot pay its debts, a Creditors’ Voluntary Liquidation (CVL) can be used to voluntarily close it down.
+When a company can’t pay its debts, a Creditors’ Voluntary Liquidation (CVL) can be used to voluntarily close it down.

-• Taking over all dealingith creditors during the liquidation
+• Taking over all dealings with creditors during the liquidation

 • Instructing asset valuations and sales